Wordpress.com (Free, Hosted by Wordpress):

 For bloggers who don't need a lot of features and would rather simply publish quotes, images, and videos without frills, Tumblr is a good option.

 More Information to Help You Choose a Blogging Software:

-Bottom-line, decide what your goals are for your blog upfront to help you choose the best blogging software for you from the start.
-Take a look at these six questions bloggers should ask themselves when choosing a blogging software to help you decide which blogging software is right for you.
+Bottom-line, decide what your goals are for your blog upfront to help you choose the best blogging application for you from the start.
+Take a look at these six questions bloggers should ask themselves when choosing a blogging application to help you decide which blogging software is right for you.